cs0320-s24/mock-asun59-ffnaqvi/README.md

 **npx playwright test** in your terminal to execute the front end playwright tests.

 **Build and Run Program:** cd into mock where teh application lives.
 Call **npm start** in your terminal to run our applcation.
 Then click on the local host link!

+**Enter valid commands:** There are four valid commands: mode, search, load_csv, and view. view can only be used after load_csv is successfully called and has no arguments. load_csv needs to have the name of a valid file. search can only be called after load_csv is successfully called and requires a column indentifier (which can be a string or an int) and a search value. mode has no arguments.

+**Example inputs:**
+1. mode
+2. load_csv header
+3. view
+4. search 2 Indian

 # Collaboration
 No collaboration